geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/mylar.md

 ---
+title: How to run Mylar3 in Docker
-description: Mylar is a tool for downloading and managing digital comic books.
+description: Mylar is a tool for downloading and managing digital comic books, and is a valuable addition to the docker-swarm AutoPirate stack
 ---

-# Mylar
+# Mylar3 in Autopirate Docker Swarm stack

 !!! warning
     This is not a complete recipe - it's a component of the [autopirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.